 Trees and Shrubs Are Growing Too Close to Your Garden

 Large tree species can soak up between 50 and 60 gallons of water per day during the growing season.
-When a tree that soaks up so much water is planted close to a garden, it may deprive plants from the water and nutrients they need in order to grow and thrive.
+When a tree that soaks up so much water is planted close to a garden, it may deprive plants of the water and nutrients they need in order to grow and thrive.
 So, if some of your plants aren’t thriving but a tree nearby has never looked healthier, you may want to consider installing a root barrier system that will redirect its roots away from your garden.

 To ensure that a root barrier provides the protection expected, care must be taken during installation and landscape maintenance.
 As an example, failing to install a root barrier deep enough or breaking the top edge of the barrier during landscape maintenance may allow roots to grow under or over it.
 For the best results to be achieved, consider hiring our team of professionals to install your root barrier systems.
 Besides being able to install these systems correctly, our professionals will do their best to come up with a mutually beneficial solution for both your home and the vegetation around it!